RedHatInsights/frontend-components/packages/config/README.md

 #### Target
 Override for the target `env` and `useCloud` build.
 Useful for cross-environment testing.

+#### useAgent

+`boolean`

+Enforces using the agent to proxy requests via `proxyUrl`.
+Setting this to `true` will enforce using agent for PROD environemnt too (use when you are using Red Hat VPN and you do not want to bounce PROD requests).
+STAGE is using the agent automatically and it cannot be turned off.

+#### bounceProd

+`boolean` = `true`

+Bounce all non-GET PROD requests via server.
+This option removes all headers except `cookie` and `body` so Akamai won't have issues with different origins/hosts.
+This behavior allows to access PROD environment without using Red Hat VPN.

 ## standalone
 A way to run cloud.redhat.com apps from `localhost` offline.